Sovereignty from first breath

 - Collection and redistribution of food and maternity, newborn, and breastfeeding support items

-AKNBC Founders L-R: Stacey Lucason, Margaret David with Tala David, Helena Jacobs, Abra Patktak, Dr. Charlene Apok and Stefanie Cromarty.
+ANBC Founders L-R: Stacey Lucason, Margaret David with Tala David, Helena Jacobs, Abra Patkotak, Dr. Charlene Apok and Stefanie Cromarty.

 The Alaska Native Birthworkers Community seeks to formalize and grow a network of Alaska Native birthworkers who feel confident, competent and grounded in cultural values to support Native birthing families for better health and wellness outcomes for parents and babies, while also advocating for systemic change to better support Alaska Native birthing families.
 We do this through offering free direct services to Native birthing families, free access to capacity building and training for current and aspiring Indigenous birthworkers, and by building partnerships for collective impact on a statewide, national, and international scale.